hiteshkumar2187/chatbot/README.md

 Chatbot
 =========

 AI Chatbot Project for CST 426.
 This chatbot will chat with people with the objective of learning about the users.

-The bot will learn information about the person through conversation and be able to respond based upon that information.
+The application will operate with the intent to acquire and recall information about individuals it converses with.
+These details include but are not limited to:
+- Name
+- Age
+- Gender
+- Siblings
+- Parents
+- Friends
+- Occupation
+- Foods
+- Hobbies

 Sample Script
 -------------